genevaers/Demo/docs/index.md

 # GenevaERS Demonstration documentation

-$ This is a Testing placeholder only.
+$ This us a test only.

  See [another page](Dummy.md)